iCMDdev/CharPi/README.md

 ## Installation guide

 To install CharPi, you'll first have to download this repository's code.
-You can use git to download it directky on the Pi.
+You can use git to download it directly on the Pi.

 Open the Terminal and navigate to the package's directory using:
 ```